junxit/us-congress-bills-113/metadata.md

 - 2014-01-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2014-01-16 — On agreeing to the resolution Agreed to by voice vote.
 - 2014-01-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.
+- 2014-01-27 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S491)
+- 2014-01-27 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S491)